 Can I Protect My Personal Devices from Discovery and Introduction at Trial?

 If this judge’s ruling in Ohio is any harbinger of things to come, one ought not to be surprised to see this type of personal data appearing in more and more criminal cases throughout the country, including in North Dakota and Minnesota.
 The law already gives judges wide latitude to admit any “relevant” evidence in a trial, and so long as there is nothing overly prejudicial about the data, that is, nothing that would inflame the passions of the jury, it is unlikely for a court to exclude such personal data.

 Contact Your North Dakota Criminal Defense Attorney

-Ensuring that irrelevant evidence is kept out of your criminal trial is a task best left to Tatum O’Brien and the criminal defense legal team at O’Keeffe O’Brien Lyson Foss.
+Ensuring that irrelevant evidence is kept out of your criminal trial is a task best left to Tatum O’Brien and the criminal defense legal team at O’Keeffe O’Brien Lyson Attorneys.
 By enlisting us to assist you to resolve your criminal charges, you can rest assured that an experienced and aggressive advocate will be working to ensure your rights are protected throughout the pendency of your case.
-Contact O’Keeffe O’Brien Lyson Foss, or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys, or call 701-235-8000 or 877-235-8002.